knobs-dials/wolforward/README.md

 # wolforward

-Wake-on-LAN when you have more than one target in a network, and your router won't allow port forwards to the broadcast address.
+Wake-on-LAN when for more than one target in a network, when your router won't allow port forwards to the broadcast address.

 Was made for the case where:
 - online WOL tool sends WOL packet to my home IP, i.e. modem, via unicast
 - modem forwards port 7 and/or 9 to the single host with this service (still unicast)
 - this service broadcasts it on the subnet it sits on

-(Note: In general this can be done by telling your modem to forward these ports to your network's broadcast address, but there are a bunch that are too stupid to understand that)

-It can also be a standalone CLI wol-sending tool (unicast or local broadcast)
+Can also be a standalone CLI wol-sending tool (unicast or local broadcast)

 Options
 ===
 ```
-Use as client:     wolforward -m MAC [options]
-   -m MAC    MAC address of target                  - required, will ignore separator characters
-   -t IP     IP to send to                          - unicast to IP; without this we broadcast
-   -p ports  port(s) to send to (comma-separated)   - default: -p 7,9
-   -a        amount of packets to send              - default: 40

 Use as relay server:  wolforward [options] pidfile
-   -p ports  port(s) to listen to, comma-separated  e.g.  -p 9  or  -p 7,9,0    default: 7,9
    -l IP     listen/bind address                    e.g.  -l 192.168.1.1        default: 0.0.0.0
    -t IP     broadcast target address               e.g.  -t 192.168.1.255      default: halfway clever
    -f        daemon mode (fork off)
+   -p ports  port(s) to listen to, comma-separated  e.g.  -p 9  or  -p 7,9,0    default: 7,9

+Use as client:     wolforward -m MAC [options]
+   -m MAC    MAC address of target                  - required.
+Will ignore separator characters
+   -t IP     IP to send to                          - default is local broadcast.
+Specify this for unicast elsewhere.
+   -a        amount of packets to send              - default: 40
+   -p ports  port(s) to send to (comma-separated)   - default: -p 7,9
 ```